maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

     penalty = 0.1
     answernote = prt1-1-F

 Here we create a test case without a constant of integration.
 This should fail!
+This can be verified by running the test case.

 ## Back to the mathematics!